tytydraco/yessleep/out/Ive_always_been_afraid_of_mirrors.md

 I used shampoo bottles to knock out the rest of the glass shards.
 I clambered onto the sink and climbed through.
 There was glass sliding under my slippers, and I felt pricking at the bottoms of my feet, but I ignored it.
 On the other side of the small room, where I couldn't have seen from the mirror, there was a little nest made out of what looked like old blankets.
 I recognized some—the Scooby-Doo blanket we thought I’d left in McDonald’s, the quilt my grandma had made for my mom when I was born.
 They were soiled, blackened and dirty.
 Next to it, a toilet, and a sink.
 There was a door that didn’t open, to my relief, no matter how hard I tugged.

 I turned to look at the hole I’d climbed through.
 There was a wire bent above the mirror.
 I reached up, and realized it was attached to a wooden square, which had been the frame for the mirror before I’d shattered it.
 It was removable from this side.
 I took it down.
-There were still mirror shards embedded at the top of the hole, on the side where my bathroom was.
-I saw that they were only glass, see-through, not a mirror.
+There were still shards embedded at the top of the hole, on the side where my bathroom was.
+I saw that they were only glass, perfectly see-through.
+Not a mirror.

 There had never been a mirror in our bathroom.
 There was a glass window, and the mirror someone hung up against it, facing outwards, and which they took down sometimes, at night.